RSaravanaPrasad/SpringBoot-CLR-JMS-ActiveMQ/Spring-Boot-JMS-ActiveMQ-Producer-Consume/Producer/README.md

-# Spring Boot JMS ActiveMQ Producer
+# Spring Boot JMS ActiveMQ Producer client

 1. Producer built and run as a separate CommandLineRunner.
 2. Sends one message in JSON format to a queue in ActiveMQ.